eatnumber1/prank.domains/index.markdown

 | 50.116.13.220 | 2600:3c01::31:d00e |
 |---------------+--------------------|

+For convenience, the domain `ns.prank.domains` points at these addresses.

 ## Contribute

 I'm [@eatnumber1] and I'd love to hear what you think, especially if you have